FZJ-INM1-BDA/siibra-explorer/src/plugin_examples/plugin_api.md

     - *show()* : Show the toast
     - *hide()* : Dynamically hides the toast
     - message : message on the toast
+    - htmlMessage : HTML message.
+If used to display user content, beware of script injection.
+Angular strips `style` attribute, so use `class` and bootstrap for styling.
     - dismissable : allow user dismiss the toast via x
     - timeout : auto hide (in ms). set to 0 for not auto hide.